 The mission of the NAN Women in Leadership (WIL) Committee is to educate, encourage, and mentor female neuropsychologists to become leaders within NAN and in the field.

 WIL strongly encourages women to become involved in NAN committees and to seek leadership positions within NAN.
 Volunteering to serve on a committee is an excellent way to gain experience, meet other NAN members, network, and pave the way for eventual leadership positions.
+WIL encourages women, men, and transgendered individuals to apply to join the committee.
 Information about NAN committees and the description of each committee is located here

 The WIL Committee of NAN is very pleased to announce the following: